 The River Basin Management Plan contains 25 generic measures relating to invasive non-native species.

-- Providing advice and training on identification, control and disposal of invasive non-natives.
+- Providing advice and training on identification, control and disposal of invasive non-natives (ARK).